vitor-gabriel/playground-advpl/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Projeto gerado com os comandos:
+## Projeto gerado com o comando:

-ng new playground-advpl --standalone false --routing --skip-install npm install
+`ng new playground-advpl --standalone false --routing --skip-install`